-- Model results can now be visualized with python scripts using matplotlib.
-The previously used ferret scripts are still included but not actively supported anymore. - Complex reaction mechanism can be interpreted as graphs, with species representing vertices and reactions representing edges.
-To visualize and analyze these graphs, the graph-tool software by Peixoto (2014) can now be used.
-For example, Fig. 4 was created with graph-tool. - 25 Fig. 4 wa - Rate coefficients have been updated to the latest JPL recommendations (Burkholder et al., 2015) and recent laboratory studies.
-A complete list of chemical reactions, rate coefficients, and references is available in the supplement (meccanism.pdf). - The kinetic preprocessor KPP (Sandu and Sander, 2006) performs the numerical integration of the chemical reaction mechanism.
-It has been updated to the latest version 2.2.3, which contains a number of small fixes throughout the code4.
+- Complex reaction mechanisms can be interpreted as graphs, with species representing vertices and reactions representing edges.
+To visualize and analyze these graphs, the "graph-tool" software by Peixoto (2014) can now be used.
+For example, Fig. 4 was created with graph-tool. - Rate coefficients have been updated to the latest JPL recommendations (Burkholder et al., 2015) and recent laboratory studies.
+A complete list of chemical reactions, rate coefficients, and references is available in the Supplement (meccanism.pdf). - The kinetic preprocessor KPP (Sandu and Sander, 2006) performs the numerical integration of the chemical reaction mechanism.
+It has been updated to the latest version 2.2.3, which contains a number of small fixes throughout the code (http://people.cs.vt.edu/~asandu/ Software/Kpp, last access: 26 March 2019). - The python scripts check_eqntags.py and check_eqns.pl check the internal consistency of the chemical mechanism. - Details of all new features have been added to the updated user manual, which now also includes an index.

-4http://people.cs.vt.edu/~asandu/Software/Kpp

-- The scripts check_eqntags.py and check_eqns.pl check the internal consistency of the chemical mechanism. - Details of all new features have been added to the updated User Manual, which now also includes an index.
 Additional minor bug fixes can be found in the CHANGELOG file.